Boeing KC-46 Pegasus: Design

-The KC-46 Pegasus is a variant of the Boeing 767 and is a widebody, low-wing cantilever monoplane with a conventional empennage featuring a single fin and rudder.
-It has a retractable tricycle landing gear and a hydraulic flight control system.
-The Pegasus is powered by two Pratt & Whitney PW4062 engines, one mounted under each wing.
-It has been described as combining "the 767-200ER's fuselage, with the 767-300F's wing, gear, cargo door and floor, with the 767-400ER digital flightdeck and flaps".
-The KC-46 uses a similar Maneuvering Characteristics Augmentation System (MCAS) to that implicated in two 737 MAX crashes; in March 2019, the USAF began reviewing KC-46 training due to this feature.
-Unlike the 737, the KC-46's MCAS takes input from dual redundant angle of attack sensors and disengages with stick input by the pilot.
+KC-46 Pegasus is a variant of the Boeing 767, a widebody, low-wing cantilever monoplane with a conventional empennage featuring a single fin and rudder.
+It is equipped with a retractable tricycle landing gear and a hydraulic flight control system.
+The aircraft is powered by two Pratt & Whitney PW4062 engines, one mounted under each wing.
+The KC-46 incorporates elements from multiple 767 variants, combining the fuselage of the 767-200ER with the wing, landing gear, cargo door, and floor of the 767-300F, along with the flaps of the 767-400ER.
+Its glass cockpit is based on that of the 787 Dreamliner, featuring three large LCD screens from Rockwell Collins.
+The KC-46 also utilizes a Maneuvering Characteristics Augmentation System (MCAS) similar to the one involved in the two 737 MAX crashes.
+However, unlike the 737 MAX, the KC-46's MCAS receives input from dual redundant angle of attack sensors and automatically disengages if the pilot applies stick input.
+Due to concerns over this system, the U.S. Air Force began reviewing KC-46 pilot training procedures in March 2019.